polyglot-mod/standard/README.md

 # standard
-Standard library for Polyglot plugins / tech.
+Standard library for Polymod plugins and tech.